My name is Mike Worley and I currently reside in Louisville, Kentucky USA.

 Beyond the Close-Up

 Not all of my art photography features such close-up views.
 Perhaps you enjoy the tranquil nature of a lake scene or the nuances of an antique door.
-If so, the Other Fine Art gallery is there for your enjoyment.
+If so, the Nature or Architecture / Landscape galleries are there for your enjoyment.

 My Photographic Beginnings